Dawson-Field/USU_coursework/pga-top-10-golfers-2022/README.md

 - **Scoring Average vs. GIR:** Shows efficiency in reaching the green
 - **Scoring Average vs. SG: Putting:** Analyzes putting skill compared to peers

-The scatter plots are centered around average performance — golfers in the **bottom-right quadrant** of both charts are outperforming in efficiency.
+The scatter plots are centered around average performance.
+Golfers in the **bottom-right quadrant** of both charts are outperforming in efficiency.

 ## 📁 Project Structure